newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 Even more eyes lay on the Crimson Foes as they replenish themselves with what does not seem to be a local meal, nor is it consumed frequently in these surroundings.
 Villagers grow wary, and curious.
 This won't stop us.
 We are on a mission.

 The end of the day arrives mechanically, without thinking about the passage of time.
-By then, most local workers in the premises we occupy have left for home already.
+By then, most local workers in the premises we occupy have left for home.
 It has already been dark for a long time before I realize it.
 I am pretty sure M. hasn't even noticed yet.
 He too, is on a mission.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/crimson/night.jpg)